perceptron8/pinky.ext/README.md

 pinky
 =====

-Google Chrome extension that makes all TSO collectibles pink!
+Chrome extension that makes TSO collectibles pink... and easy to find!!